 We hope this will inspire you to reach out to be involved in the lives of others who are headed in a wrong direction in their marriage.
 We know someone who said that when she was contemplating divorcing her husband because she “fell out of love with him” no one in the church said a single word to her to dissuade her.
 If anything they encouraged her.
 As a result she divorced him.

 She now realizes that those who fall out of love can eventually fall back in love through the direction of the Holy Spirit.
 She also feels in her heart that if others in the church would have helped her she wouldn’t have made this mistake.
-She is now a counselor who dedicates her life to help others NOT make the same mistakes and misjudgments.
+This woman is now a counselor.
+She dedicates her life to help others NOT make the same mistakes and misjudgments.
 Use this as a wake-up call to get involved in the lives of others who need it.
 We hope you will.

 As we close out this year we want to also share with you our joy.
-So many of you have written us lovely notes of love and inspiration—sharing with us ways in which God has used this ministry to change your lives for the better.
+So many of you have written us lovely notes of love and inspiration.
+You have shared with us ways in which God has used this ministry to change your lives for the better.
 Thank you for that.
-It has infused us with additional energy and inspired us to keep working at encouraging others.
+It has infused us with additional energy.
+Plus it has inspired us to keep working at encouraging others.

-In closing, please know that we appreciate all of you who have helped to support this ministry through prayer and financial gifts.
-The following is the prayer of our hearts:
+Please know that we appreciate all of you who have helped to support this ministry through prayer and financial gifts.
+The following is the prayer of both of our hearts:

 May God bless and encourage you to love each other with the love of Christ,